tldr-pages/tldr/pages/linux/kdesrc-build.md

 `kdesrc-build`

-- Use system libraries in its place if a component fails to build:
+- Use system libraries in place of a component if it fails to build:

 `kdesrc-build --no-stop-on-failure {{component_name}}`